Sunflower-Dolls/Vapoursynth-llvmexpr/docs/infix.md

 ```

 > [!NOTE]
 > If N <= 10, MyAutoFloat will be initialized from the property on the source frame of clip $x.
-If it doesn't exist there, the result is undefined.
+If it doesn't exist there, the result frame won't contain this property.

 #### Deleting (`SingleExpr` only)